 - Utilize email for sending memos, reports, etc. unless a hard copy is specifically required

 - Use programmable thermostats in offices

-- Added scanners to office areas to encourage scanning instead of copying.
+- Added scanners to offices to encourage scanning instead of copying

-- Require recycling of paper, glass, plastic, cardboard, printer cartridges and batteries in office and support areas throughout the Club and Resort
+- Require recycling of paper, glass, plastic, cardboard, printer cartridges, and batteries in offices and support areas throughout the club and resort

 - Use drought tolerant plantings whenever possible